This magical Unicorn Party Dip is a colorful and fun, no-bake dessert dip!

 Ingredients for Unicorn Party Dip

 This deceptively simple recipe is so delicious.
-You only need a handful of ingredients to create a batch of this colorful concoction.
+You only need a handful of ingredients to create a batch of this colorful concoction that is fit for a unicorn to eat!

 It’s a kid-friendly recipe too.
 They will love to help with mixing the colors and sneaking a taste from the bowls.